Privacy & Cookies

 5.1 Contact details following an application

 The information we gather during the application process is shared internally by our colleagues who handle your application and with potential employers.
-We assume that you’re okay with this, after all you have applied for a job or internship.
+We will ask you to confirm that you’re okay with this, after all you have applied for a job or internship.
 This way we can best help you get the job or internship.
 When we have a match and offer you a job or internship, we share your information with your (future) colleagues.
 This way you can start well prepared.
 Of course this all happens within the framework of the application process and/or placement.
 Don’t want us to share your details?
 Simply let us know.

 5.2 Contact details in response to a request for training